Advertisement

 BMI Calculator

-Body mass index (BMI) estimates body fat.
-Your BMI is based on your height and weight.
+Body mass index (BMI) is a measure of your weight relative to your height and functions as a rough estimate of body fat.
 When you enter your height and weight into a BMI calculator, you’ll get a number.
 That number is one way to gauge if you have a healthy or unhealthy weight.

 Calculate Your BMI